swadhinbubaipaul/my-token/README.md

 ### Overview

 The `AdvancedMyToken` contract is an ERC20 token contract that implements an advanced decentralized exchange (DEX) mechanism.
 It allows users to trade tokens and charges a 5% fee on each transaction.
-The fee is distributed to the contract itself, which then converts the accumulated fees to ETH and transfers them to a designated fee receiver address.
+The fee is distributed to the contract itself, and owner converts the accumulated fees to ETH and transfers them to a designated fee receiver address.

 ### Contract Details